buape/jt99-janitor/README.md

 ## Commands

-`/getserverinfo` - Explains how to join other seervers in the network.
+`/getserverinfo` - Explains how to join other servers in the network.

 `/bots` - Explains how the people chatting in the network aren't bots, and that webhooks are used to broadcast messages.